 In spring 1991, the College relocated the Harrison County Occupational Training Center to Intraplex 10 with the opening of the Mississippi Gulf Coast Applied Technology and Development Center.
+In spring 2007, the centers name was changed to the Mississippi Gulf Coast Advanced Manufacturing and Technology Center.
 Established as a partnership among Mississippi Gulf Coast Community College, Mississippi Power Company, and Harrison County Development Commission, the center was founded to serve as a training facility in support of economic development activities on the Mississippi Gulf Coast.
 In 1996, Community Campus, a campus without walls concept, was introduced resulting in a fourth campus called Community Campus.
-In 1996, the campus without walls concept was introduced.